Yafit23/100m-track-results-prediction-/README.md

 Predicting 100m results using the PCA model- for beginners

-The following program shows a simple and initial experience of classification and prediction models in the Python sklearn package
+The following program shows a simple and initial test to the classification and prediction models in the Python sklearn package
 Later, an article will be added here in which I will try to explain the method and the mathematics behind it, the advantages and disadvantages.